Richard-Sti/galquench/README.md

 # Interpreting galaxy quenching with machine learning

+.. in TNG.

 ## TO DO
-- [ ] Add possibility for a conversion factor (units)
+- [ ] Link the paper repository
-- [ ] Add a script that applies selection to the array
+- [ ] Get the TNG300 supplementary catalogues.